tsfnis/TheRadicalOutside_Spring2018/apr_3_assignment/syd.md

 ## Fem(inist) Manifestos

 Confronted with so many choices of readings I decided to focus on gender-relevant manifestos (I use this phrase since they don't all explicitly say feminist).
-I was curious to see if there were any trends or changes over time, and I also recently ready a kind of TERFy interview about xenofeminism and was curious about the manifesto itself.
+I was curious to see if there were any trends or changes over time, and I also recently read a kind of TERFy interview about xenofeminism and was curious about the manifesto itself.
 So I investigated all or in part of:

 Cyborg Manifesto (1984)
 Cyberfeminist Manifesto for the 21st Century (1991)